Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 matchup on December 5, 2021.

-The Tampa Bay Buccaneers (8-3) face an NFC South matchup in Week 13 with the Atlanta Falcons (5-6).
+The Tampa Bay Buccaneers (8-3) have an NFC South matchup in Week 13 against the Atlanta Falcons (5-6).

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .